Here I go with the big bumper James Bond in Berlin blog. I’ve had help along the way from other blogs and I’ll credit them in the footer.

-I’d like to credit the following sources, however if you click on any image you can follow me on Instagram where I spend most my time and can am happy to answer any questions about the blog.
+I’d like to credit the following sources for this article on James Bond in Berlin.
+However, if you click on any image you can follow me on Instagram where I spend most my time and can am happy to answer any questions about the blog.

 Where is the original hut of Checkpoint Charlie? – Dark Tourism

 Famous kiss on the Berlin Wall – Wikipedia

 James Bond locations in Octopussy – Hunting Bond